 99. How is bicycle planning integrated with transit planning?
 If your community does not have a transit system, write N/A.

+As part of our TIGER application, we planned for a bike path through the ISU Arboretum and bike lockers (12) at the Intermodal facility.
+This path connects with the existing path out to West Ames near the Middle school.
+Starting in September of 2008 bike racks were installed on all buses over a few years and are now fully equipped.

 100. How is bicycle planning integrated with affordable housing planning?
 If no affordable housing, write N/A.

+At this time there is no formal bicycle planning integrated with affordable housing planning.

 101. How does your community collect information on bicycle usage?